 To make the appearance of your tear troughs, eye bags and eye hollows less obvious, dermal filler treatment can be used to smooth the transition between your cheeks and lower eyelids and improve your appearance.

-What is hyaluronic acid and hyaluronidase?
+What is in dermal fillers and what is hyaluronidase?

 Cosmetic Doctors and Cosmetic Nurses can reverse dermal fillers by injecting hyaluronidase into the area where the dermal filler needs to be dissolved.
 After hyaluronidase is injected into the skin it starts to work quickly to dissolve and metabolise the dermal fillers.

 What happens during dermal filler tear trough correction?

 Before treating Tina’s tear troughs with more dermal fillers, Dr Gavin Chan used hyaluronidase to dissolve the dermal fillers (3.00) that were still present.
 Using a different technique than previously, he wanted to achieve a more natural appearance by placing the filler deeper.
 He explained that placing the dermal filler a bit deeper avoids a puffy look occurring.

 Instead of making multiple injections under the eye with a needle, Dr Gavin Chan and his team of Cosmetic Doctors and Cosmetic Nurses prefer to use a blunt tipped cannula.
 One entry point under each tear trough is made with a needle as an entry point for the blunt tipped cannula.
 Compared to multiple injections with a needle, this particular injection technique results in minimal bruising occurring.